JJ/hoborg/text/text.md

 like that.
 That means that people no longer know the month they are in.
 Not that they cared, anyways.

-So, it ws hot and these two dandy types came up to me, dressed to the nines and sweating as if they were going to melt.
+So, it was hot and these two dandy types came up to me, dressed to the nines and sweating as if they were going to melt.
 Standing out as a sore thumb, if you ask me, no way to walk in the docks crying "Mug me"; adding insult to injury they were also crying yelling "I'm a capitalist